Middle School Students Hospitalized After 12-Year-Old Passed Out Cannabis Gummy Bears

 Edible forms of cannabis, including the “Green Hornet” gummies that were eaten by the kids in Florida, are becoming more available as more states legalize marijuana on a medical and recreational basis.
 Medical marijuana was legalized in Florida in 2017, but it remains illegal for anyone without medical permission and anyone below the age of 21.

-The hospitalized students, all of whom are 12 years old, complained of dizziness, nausea, and stomach aches.
+The hospitalized students, all of whom are 12-years-old, complained of dizziness, nausea, and stomach aches.
 Polk County Sheriff Grady Judd reported that one kid was “all but passed out.”
 High doses of cannabis can cause disorientation and other disturbing symptoms, but there have been no reported cases of death due to cannabis consumption in the United States.

 The identity of the boy who handed out the gummies has not been released due to his age, but he has been charged with one count of possession of THC or marijuana resin and six counts of distribution of THC within 1,000 feet of a school, both of which are felonies in the state of Florida.
 He was also charged with possession of paraphernalia.